Asymptotic Theory and Sequential Testing for Adaptive Bandits: Real Data Analysis

-Figure~\ref{RealdataDouble} (left panel) evaluates test performance in a fixed sample setting.
-UNB attains competitive statistical power relative to the ER benchmark that maximizes power while substantially improving statistical efficiency by reducing inferior arm allocation (e.g., to $0.28$ at $\Delta=30\%$), yielding a $20.24\%$ reward lift relative to the base reward level (prior to effect injection).
-In the sequential test framework, we adopt the policy that if the null hypothesis is rejected at an interim analysis, all remaining units are subsequently assigned to the treatment estimated to be superior.
-Specifically, for each difference of arms' expected reward, the reward lift is calculated over a horizon defined by the maximum average sample size required by the two algorithms (UNB and ER).
-The empirical results (Figure \ref{RealdataDouble}, right panel, and Table \ref{tab:realdataseq}) suggest that both UNB and ER generally terminate early, and UNB systematically outperforms ER due to its adaptive allocation during the trial, achieving higher average reward lifts (e.g., 11.16\% vs. 9.15\% at a 20\% difference of arms' expected reward, 18.06\% vs. 14.35\% at a 30\% difference of arms' expected reward).
+Figure \ref{RealdataDouble} (left panel) evaluates fixed-sample performance.
+UNB achieves power comparable to the ER benchmark while substantially improving efficiency by reducing inferior arm allocation (e.g., to $0.28$ at $\Delta=30\%$), yielding a $20.24\%$ reward lift relative to the pre-injection baseline.
+For sequential tests, we adopt an early-stopping policy where all remaining samples are assigned to the estimated optimal arm upon rejection.
+For each $\Delta$, reward lift is computed over a horizon defined by the larger average sample size of UNB and ER.
+As shown in Figure \ref{RealdataDouble} (right panel) and Table \tcc{S1} (in supplementary material), both methods often stop early, but UNB consistently outperforms ER due to adaptive allocation, yielding higher reward lifts (e.g., $11.16\%$ vs. $9.15\%$ at 20\% $\Delta$, and $18.06\%$ vs. $14.35\%$ at 30\% $\Delta$).
 This demonstrates that UNB yields a more favorable balance between statistical efficiency and overall reward.

-\section{discussion}
+\section{Discussion}

-This work advances the integration of adaptive allocation and sequential test in experimental design and significantly improves the statistical efficiency and ethicality of adaptive designs by dynamically prioritizing better performing treatments.
-Theoretical results overcome the limitations of traditional methods, which often assume independent and sub-Gaussian observations and focus solely on cumulative regret, thus enabling precise confidence intervals and hypothesis testing in complex scenarios.
-Further studies can focus on highly dynamic environments with nonstationary reward distributions, such as online recommendation systems with evolving user preferences.
+This work advances the integration of adaptive allocation and sequential testing in experimental design and significantly improves both statistical efficiency and ethical performance of adaptive designs by dynamically prioritizing better performing treatments.
+Our theoretical results overcome the limitations of traditional methods, which often assume independent and sub-Gaussian observations and focus primarily on cumulative regret, thus enabling valid confidence intervals and hypothesis testing in complex scenarios.
+Further studies can focus on dynamic environments with nonstationary reward distributions, such as online recommendation systems with evolving user preferences.
 Computational complexity may pose challenges in large-scale applications with many arms.